KianFoh/Flask_API/README.txt

     op.drop_table('spatial_ref_sys')

-IMPORTANT Note: Always remove these line of code during migration or it can cause error
+IMPORTANT Note: Always remove these lines of code during migration for both upgrade() and downgrade() or it can cause error

 # Run this command to apply the scripts
 flask db upgrade